[illustrations by Denise Ann Holmes]

 Much of customer service happens online, from email to social media.
 You need to be sure you’re doing what you can to catch all the customer communication that’s out there and to reply to it quickly.
 You don’t need to be up at night answering customer emails, but you also can’t let an email go a week without a reply.

 Email can be a huge time suck, but with a consistent and workable strategy, you can spend a set amount of time on your email each day, get the inbox down to zero, then close it and move on to other tasks.
 The peace of mind of knowing that everything has been answered and no one is waiting (impatiently!) for your reply is immense.

-There are software tools that will help you with email and social media, and I’ll list those below.
+There are marketing tools for small businesses that will help you with email and social media, and I’ll list those below.

 How to Create a Rapport With Your Customer